 Importantly, the report will give you new ways to challenge your mind and memory to strengthen their agility and resiliency.
 You’ll be briefed on what you can do to assure that your vision and hearing stay in peak condition.
 You’ll get tips for improving sleep and lessening stress.
 And the doctors will give you targeted strategies for keeping your joints pain-free and your bones strong.

-A Plan Successful Aging will also add to your peace-of-mind when it comes to making the right choices for health insurance, long-term care, advance directives, and more.
+Living Better, Living Longer will also add to your peace-of-mind when it comes to making the right choices for health insurance, long-term care, advance directives, and more.
 The report deciphers the often-confusing options in Medicare and Medigap coverage, the costs and benefits of long-term care policies, and points to consider before drafting a living will or health care proxy.
 And the report weighs the pros and cons of retirement communities, assisted living facilities, staying your own home, or downsizing to a new house.

 - Planning ahead: What’s important to you?